WEIRDLabUW/WEIRDLabUW.github.io/asid/README.md

-# Visual Odometry Transformers (VOT)
+# ASID: Active Exploration for System Identification in Robotic Manipulation

-This is the repository that contains source code for the [Visual Odometry Transformers website](https://vo-transformers.github.io).
+This is the repository that contains source code for the [ASID website](https://weirdlabuw.github.io/asid/).

-If you VOT useful for your work please cite:
+If you find ASID useful for your work please cite:
 ```
-@article{memmel2023vot,
+@article{memmel2024asid,
-  author    = {Memmel, Marius and Bachmann, Roman and Zamir, Amir},
+  title={ASID: Active Exploration for System Identification in Robotic Manipulation},
-  title     = {Modality-invariant Visual Odometry for Embodied Vision},
+  author={Memmel, Marius and Wagenmaker, Andrew and Zhu, Chuning and Yin, Patrick and Fox, Dieter and Gupta, Abhishek},
-  journal   = {CVPR},
+  journal={arXiv preprint arXiv:2404.12308},
-  year      = {2023},
+  year={2024}
 }

 ```

 # Website License